 It’s believed that each of us carries a Divine spark within and the gesture is an acknowledgement of one soul by another.

-In other words, Namaste means “My soul honours your soul.
+In other words, Namaste in English means “My soul honours your soul.
 I honour the place in you where the entire universe resides.
-I honour the light, love, truth, beauty and peace within you, because it is also within in me.
+I honor the light, love, truth, beauty and peace within you, because it is also within in me.
 In sharing these things, we are united, we are the same, we are one”.